mehulagg/gitlab/doc/user/packages/nuget_repository/index.md

 When uploading packages, note that:

-- The maximum allowed size is 50 Megabytes.
+- The default maximum size is 50 Megabytes but can be configured to be larger as of release 13.4
 - If you upload the same package with the same version multiple times, each consecutive upload is saved as a separate file.
 When installing a package, GitLab serves the most recent file.
 - When uploading packages to GitLab, they are not displayed in the packages UI of your project